 D’ya think that flower might be a tad bluer?
 Can’t rightly tell.
 But look, the pink over there that we didn’t treat is beginning to turn blue.
 Hey, this works in nurseries, why not here?

 After a few years, a funny thing happened.
-We were mulching with shredded garden waste, which composts quickly in our hot summers and may increase acidity.
+We were mulching with shredded garden waste, which composts quickly in our hot summers and tends to increase acidity.
 We also used Holly Tone and blood meal, which are acid fertilizers.

 And the blues became mostly blue.
 But the pinks!
 Once, without thinking, we scattered Holly Tone around pretty, pinky-mauve ‘Preziosa.’
 What a disaster!
 She turned drab lavender-gray before our eyes and didn’t recover for several years until we finally transplanted her.
 After that we never used acid fertilizers on reds.